piegope/doc/docs/en/rdm/windows/concepts/advanced-concepts/events.md

 ---
 eleventyComputed:
   title: Events
-  description: '{{ en.RDM }} events give you the flexibility to automatically run operations such as macros, scripts, and tools before or after establishing or ending a connection.'
+  description: "{{ en.RDM }} events give you the flexibility to automatically run operations such as macros, scripts, and tools before or after establishing or ending a connection."
 ---
 {{ en.RDM }} events give you the flexibility to automatically run operations such as [macros](/rdm/windows/concepts/advanced-concepts/macros/), [scripts](/rdm/windows/concepts/advanced-concepts/scripts/), and tools before or after establishing or ending a connection.